rweckert/vAlias/README.md

 ### vAlias Settings:
 This window allows you to customize the command used to open the terminal window:<br/>
-**- Set Terminal Command:** Enter the command used to open the terminal window of your choice when using the "Terminal" option from the main menu.
+**- Set Terminal Command:** Enter the command used to open the terminal window of your choice when using the "Terminal" option from the main menu.<br/>
-**- Save Command:** Saves the command entered for future use.
+**- Save Command:** Saves the command entered for future use.<br/>
 **- Cancel Entry:** Closes the "vAlias Settings" window without saving changes.

 ### Theme Options: